Skip to main content

 Paragraph Breaks

-With the spoken-command strategy selected, you can say formatting commands while dictating.
-Daintree applies them in post-processing and strips them from the transcript:
+With the spoken-command strategy selected, formatting phrases you say while dictating are rewritten in post-processing and stripped from the transcript:

 Spoken commandInserts